isinghabhishek/Diseases-Prediction-ML-Model/README.md

 - Achieved accuracy of 80.55% to predict Diabetic and 82.48% accuracy for Heart Disease ML model.
 - Machine Learning Using Python, Spyder, Github and Streamlit for Deployment of Web App.

-- Please Do Visit Web site for more info (link- https://isinghabhishek-diseases-prediction-ml-model-mdps-public-pyigt8.streamlitapp.com/)
+- Please Do Visit Web site for more info [link](https://isinghabhishek-diseases-prediction-ml-model-mdps-public-pyigt8.streamlitapp.com/)

 ## Diabetic Prediction ML-Model